2000–01 Tampa Bay Lightning season

 The 2000–01 Tampa Bay Lightning season was the Lightning's ninth season of operation.
-The club again failed to make the playoffs for the fifth consecutive season.
+The club again failed to make the playoffs for the fifth consecutive season for the first time in franchise history.

 Regular season

 After 39 games, the Lightning fired coach Steve Ludzik and replaced him with John Tortorella.
 Ludzik finished with a record of 12–20–5–2 for the season.
 Tortorella would have a slightly worse record the rest of the way, finishing 12–27–1–3.